Battle of the brushes in Japan

 The pieces were collected to be reviewed by judges according to rules such as their flow, line strength and angles.
 The winners will be announced on Jan 22.

-Calligraphy is a widely practised and revered art in many parts of Asia, with the act of writing Chinese characters believed to sharpen the mind and improve concentration.
+Calligraphy is a widely practiced and revered art in many parts of Asia, with the act of writing Chinese characters believed to sharpen the mind and improve concentration.

 (Reporting by Chris Meyers; Writing by Elaine Lies; Editing by Yoko Nishikawa)